bshack/white-label-view/README.md

 ```
 import View from 'white-label-view';
-import myModel from '../model/global'; // this is a white-label-model in this instance
+import myModel from '../model/global'; // this is a white-label-model in this instance that emits a 'change' event
 import myTemplate from '../template/element/a'; // precompiled handlebars template: function(data)....

 const MyView = class extends View {